Are You Asking Yourself the Right Questions?

 And let’s be honest here.
 I didn’t ask either.

 And because I didn’t ask myself those questions, I allowed others to determine my goals for me.
 And that is NOT “living my life, my way.”
+That is NOT living my ALIGNED Life.

 I don’t believe in a “one-size-fits-all” approach, yet I was behaving as if I did.
 Have you ever bought an article of clothing that said “One Size Fits All”?
 I have.
 How do you have something fit (and look good) on one person who is a Size 6 and another who is a Size 16?
 Yeah, it really doesn’t work.
 I don’t think it works that well with coaching or living our lives either.